Sell-side report best practices & examples

 Equity research analysts often compare the company’s financial performance to its peers or industry benchmarks to identify its strengths and weaknesses.
 This section is essential for evaluating the company’s ability to allocate resources effectively and deliver sustainable profits to its shareholders.
 It examines the company’s financial performance by analyzing historical data and critical metrics to assess its growth and stability.
 Key components of this section include the following:

-This provides metrics like price-to-earnings (P/E) ratio, debt-to-equity (D/E) ratio, and return on equity (ROE).
+This provides metrics such as the price-to-earnings (P/E) ratio, debt-to-equity (D/E) ratio, and return on equity (ROE).

 Valuation models

-Valuation is aimed at determining the company’s intrinsic value.
+Valuation aims to estimate a company’s intrinsic value.
 It helps analysts understand whether a stock is overvalued, undervalued, or fairly priced.
 Analysts typically use the following equity valuation models:

 Evaluates the valuation multiples from recent mergers and acquisitions (M&A) within the same industry to benchmark the company’s worth.